sathvika1601/personal-money-manager/README.md

-# Expense Tracker (React)
+# Personal Money Manager (React)

-This is a React version of the [ JS Expense Tracker].
+This is a React version of the [ JS Personal Money Manager].
 It uses functional components with hooks and the context API

 ## Usage
 ```